- Dates: Monday, 5:00-9:00pm, 30 Weeks

 The weaving program is open to weavers who know how to wind a warp, dress a loom and read a standard weaving draft, and who possess basic weaving skills.
-The program consists of four years of class work (five years for the Monday section) in which students acquire a multitude of knowledge and skills, followed by two years of independent work.
+The program consists of four years of class work (five years for the Monday and Thursday sections) in which students acquire a multitude of knowledge and skills, followed by two years of independent work.
 Some students attend the weaving program for a short time, others complete the four/five years of class work but not the final two years of independent work, and still there are others who complete the certificate requirements and become master weavers.

 Wednesday and Saturday Sections

 These sections run for approximately the length of the school year.
 Classes normally start in early September and finish around the end of April.
 The total number of classes in a school year is typically between 25 and 30 (approx. 150 hours per school year).
 The Wednesday section meets from 10:00 a.m. to 3:30 p.m.; several times throughout the school year, however, it meets from 10:00 a.m. to 1:30 p.m.
 The Saturday section meets from 8:00 a.m. to 2:00 p.m.
 Tuition is currently $605, plus the cost of materials.

 Monday and Thursday Sections

 These sections are similar to the other two sections except that the class meeting times are shorter and the class work is completed over five years.
 The Monday section meets from 5:00 to 9:00 p.m., and the Thursday section meets from 3:00 to 7:00 p.m., totaling approximately 120 hours per school year.
 Class is sometimes held on Monday holidays in order to get in the typical 30 sessions.
 Tuition is currently $485, plus the cost of materials.

 Students in all sections complete the same projects.
 Certain projects are assigned as homework.
 The homework assignments are a requirement of the program, and students are expected to use their own looms and yarns to complete the homework.